vividbytes/awsmfa/readme.md

 ## Requirements

-Your aws profiles should be located at `~/.aws/credentials` and file should look something like the following.
+Your aws credentials should be located at `~/.aws/credentials` and the file should look something like the one below.
 You can't have a `[default]` profile because that will be overwritten by this program. `mfa_arn` is the arn of the mfa device that you've registered with a particular IAM user.

 ```
 [profile-1]